svenhjol/Strange/docs/features/stone_circles.md

 ## In the Outerlands

-If you find a stone circle in [The Outerlands]({{ site.baseurl }}/features/outerlands) there is chance that you fill find a map to nearby [Vaults]({{ site.baseurl }}/features/vaults) in a chest at the centre of the circle.
+If you find a stone circle in [The Outerlands]({{ site.baseurl }}/features/outerlands) there is chance that there will be [Vaults]({{ site.baseurl }}/features/vaults) beneath them.
 Vaults contain some of the greatest treasure and artifacts that *Strange* has to offer, hidden inside a large labyrinth of corridors and rooms, patrolled with illagers and challenging mobs.
 Read more about the Vaults [here]({{ site.baseurl }}/features/vaults).

-## Finding Stone Circles

-It is possible to obtain a special compass to the closest stone circle by holding a normal compass and an iron ingot under a full moon.
-This compass can be turned back into a normal compass on a crafting table.
-This feature only works if Charm's "Bound Compasses" feature is enabled.

 ## Notes